iamrupamroyy/TheGraphPartitioning/README.md

 ## 📤 Outputs

-- `part_result.txt`: Contains the partition ID assigned to each vertex.
+- `output.graph.part.<num_partitions>`: Contains the initial partition assignments for each vertex, as computed by METIS during the initial partitioning phase.
-- `comm_cost.txt` (optional): May include metrics like communication cost or load balancing information.
+- `finalpartition.txt` : Contains the final, refined partition assignments for each vertex after GPU-accelerated deterministic refinement, optimizing edge cut and partition balance.

 ---